Call Me When You Get the Chance

 they are martyrs,

-and they thank God in every breath,
+and they thank God with every breath,

-in every step.
+with every step.

 They wish they’ll find her up there, too,